 Exclusive with Ivanka Trump: New USDA program aims to help farmers and families in need

-LAUREL, Md.
-(GRAY DC) -- The U.S. government is buying $4.54 million dollars of food from Coastal Sunbelt Produce and giving it away to people in need.
+WASHINGTON (Gray DC) - The U.S. government is buying $4.54 million dollars of food from Coastal Sunbelt Produce and giving it away to people in need.

-Presidential Advisor Ivanka Trump and Agriculture Secretary Sonny Perdue join Maryland Governor Larry Hogan and officials from Coastal Sunbelt Produce in Laurel, Md.
-Friday for the kickoff of the Farmers to Families Food Box Program.
-(Source: Gray DC)

 “It’s just going to make us feel real good around here,” said John Corso, CEO of The Coastal Companies.